zSoriano/zSoriano/README.md

 ## What I’m Working On

+- Data Scientist at Agrorobótica

-PhD research on evapotranspiration partitioning in agricultural environments
+- PhD research on evapotranspiration partitioning in agricultural environments

-Development of agro-data pipelines using pandas, geopandas, xarray and scikit-learn
+- Development of agro-data pipelines using pandas, geopandas, xarray and scikit-learn

-Streamlit applications for agronomic decision support, soil analysis and statistical process control (CEP)
+- Streamlit applications for agronomic decision support, soil analysis and statistical process control (CEP)

-Integration of remote sensing (MODIS, Sentinel-2) with micrometeorological data
+- Integration of remote sensing (MODIS, Sentinel-2) with micrometeorological data

-Machine learning models applied to agrometeorology and crop monitoring
+- Machine learning models applied to agrometeorology and crop monitoring